Trincomalee

 Historical Sites of Trincomalee

-With a mixed up and vast history of the city, Trincomalee occupies some incredible historical sites with a faithful background of worship and obedience for Lord Shiva.
+With a mixed-up and vast history of the city, Trincomalee occupies some incredible historical sites with a faithful background of worship and obedience to Lord Shiva.
 Along with Shiva, the earliest ancient texts were found in Trincomalee city written in the Tamil language along with an inscription discovered by archaeologists among its Hindu archaeological remains revealed that worship of deities from Hindu, Catholic, and Buddhist Vihara had taken place during the earlier times.
-Significant historical sites include the Bhadrakali temple on Konesar road, artefacts of the Koneswaram temple compound (3rd Century/demolished in 1622), and the Dutch Fort built in 1623(entrance to the Koneswaram temple, captured by Portuguese).
+Significant historical sites include the Bhadrakali temple on Konesar road, artifacts of the Koneswaram temple compound (3rd Century/demolished in 1622), and the Dutch Fort built in 1623(entrance to the Koneswaram temple, captured by Portuguese).

 Harbours in Trincomalee

-The fifth largest natural harbour in the world, the port has been held by the Dutch, the Portuguese, French, and finally the British.
-However, Trincomalee harbours have smartly adapted their techniques and have formed new strategies to shape their trading.
+The fifth-largest natural harbor in the world, Trincomalee Harbour, has been held by the Dutch, the Portuguese, the French, and finally, the British.
+However, Trincomalee harbors have smartly adapted their techniques and formed new strategies to shape their trading.
 Also, the entrance of the port is held by two headlands.
-A tropical climate also offers the tourists to enjoy the beautiful beaches of Sri Lanka.
+A tropical climate also allows tourists to enjoy the beautiful beaches of Sri Lanka.

 Best Time to Visit Trincomalee